 - Review and rebalance your investments every year with an experienced investing pro.
 Selling off some shares of your top performing funds in one category to buy more fund shares in a slower growing one may seem like a bad idea.
 But by keeping your mutual funds evenly distributed between categories, you complete the buy low, sell high equation.

 Your retirement is too important to risk on a passing investing trend.
-For a truly secure future, you need a solid plan and a great batch of mutual funds to power it.
+For a truly secure future, you need a solid retirement plan and a great batch of mutual funds to power it.
 Your investing professional can help you build your plan—set your retirement goal, decide how much money to invest each month, and choose where to invest it.
-Work with an honest pro to help you see your plan through with regular checkups that ensure you stay on track to reach the goals you’ve set.
+Work with an honest financial advisor to help you see your plan through with regular checkups that ensure you stay on track to reach the goals you’ve set.